Global responsibility and policy coherence

 - Finland’s developments using the sub-index of the Commitment to Development index in assessing Finland’s trade policy

 - Finland’s imports and exports measured in tons and by material type

 - Finnish participation in international crisis management

-Indicators related to global responsibility are included in other monitoring baskets too, such as the consumption footprint, Finland’s greenhouse gas emissions and removals, numbers of quota refugees and those who have been granted asylum, and the global social responsibility of small and medium-sized enterprises in Finland.
+Indicators related to global responsibility are included in other monitoring criteria too, such as the consumption footprint, Finland’s greenhouse gas emissions control, numbers of quota refugees and those who have been granted asylum, and the global social responsibility of small and medium-sized enterprises in Finland.

 Global responsibility and policy coherence

 A positive trend in the trade policy, but the funding of development cooperation is at a low level